-5 Estimation
+6 Estimation

-5.1 Parameters Estimated outside of the Model
+6.1 Parameters Estimated outside of the Model

-To reduce computational burden, we estimate the following objects outside of the model: the out-of-pocket health expenditure distribution $F{OOP}(\cdot)$, government health-care-related policies, and the net transfer function.
-We briefly describe each, with further details in the online appendix.
+To reduce computational burden, we estimate the following objects outside of the model: the out-ofpocket health expenditure distribution $F{OOP}(\cdot)$ , government health-care-related policies, and the net transfer function.
+We briefly describe each, with further details in Online Appendix D.

 Out-of-pocket health expenditure consists of the health insurance premium $r^m(x)$ and out-of-pocket medical costs, which are estimated using data from MEPS.
-For $r^m(x)$ used in the estimation sample, we use the observed average premium among households with $r^m(x)$.
-37 A household's out-of-pocket medical cost is the sum of its members' gross medical costs minus the total reimbursement based on the most common health insurance plan.
-We estimate each household member's gross medical cost as a stochastic function of one's own characteristics, household characteristics, and insurance status, where the distribution of the random component is market-specific.
+For $r^m(x)$ used in the estimation sample, we use the observed average premium among households with $r^m(x)$ .
+A household's out-